scholarslab/scholarslab.github.io/collections/_events/coffee-and-code-2024-fall.md

 slug: coffee-and-code-2024-fall
 ---

-September 19-December 5, join Jeremy Boggs and Shane Lin for delicious coffee and discussion of interesting digital humanities code work.
+September 19-December 5, join the [Research and Development](/code-design/) team for delicious coffee and discussion of interesting digital humanities code work.
 Zero experience required; these are non-sequential, so come for any or all.